Early Childhood Access Consortium for Equity (ECACE) Scholarship for the BA Human Development & Learning Program

 If so, you may be eligible for a brand new scholarship from the Illinois Student Assistance Commission (ISAC) called the Early Childhood Access Consortium for Equity (ECACE) Scholarship Program.

 The scholarship will cover the total cost of attendance for an academic year (including summer) after other financial aid received.
 Students can use this scholarship to attend UIC and complete their bachelor’s degree in the Human Development & Learning (HDL) major.
 This program will work with you in balancing your work/life/education schedule with flexible course offerings.

-The scholarship program was created to address the shortage of qualified early childhood educators in Illinois with an aim toward building a strong, well-prepared workforce.
+The scholarship program was created in 2021 to address the shortage of qualified early childhood educators in Illinois with an aim toward building a strong, well-prepared workforce.
 After graduation, recipients of the scholarship are expected to continue or return to teaching or direct services in the early childhood care and education field in Illinois.

 To be eligible for this scholarship here at UIC, you must:

 - be a U.S. citizen, or a U.S. permanent resident (holder of a “green card”)